-Maybe I find the concept of not knowing how to cook so foreign because I was taught to cook by a mother who very rarely used anything out of a box or can and to this day still doesn't.
+Maybe I find the concept of not knowing how to cook so foreign because I was taught to cook by a mother who very rarely uses anything out of a box or can.
 I didn’t have a store bought cookie until I was a teenager and was at a friend’s house.
 I’m only in my late 30’s so it’s not like store bought cookies were some new innovation.

 Baking cookies with my mother throughout the years are some of my fondest memories and maybe the reason why, as an adult, one of my favorite things to bake are cookies.